penmandotro/laravel-subscriptions/README.md

 ## Plan free_days > Check Subscription free days
 ## Use this to check if subscription is in its free days period
-- (1st Rulle) Use it for a Plan that has free_days setup AND a PlanInterval with price bigger than 0.
+- (1st Rulle) Use it for a Plan that has "free_days" value other than 0 setup AND a PlanInterval with price bigger than 0.
 - Returns TRUE (meaning subscription is free), if subscription plan has free_days setup but active PlanInterval price is 0.
 - Returns TRUE (meaning subscription is free), if it meets (1st Rulle) AND if the subscription plan is in its free days range, Meaning (days since subscribed untill Today) <= (is lower or equal) than/with plan free_days.